Q: What are the best ages for the museum?

 Q: Do you offer birthday party or event packages?

 Yes!
-We reserve Sundays for events.
+We are available for parties and special events on Saturdays and Sundays.
 Check out Rent the Museum

 Q: Why do adults have to pay admission when the museum is for children?